TCHAIKOVSKY VIOLIN CONCERTO

 Elizabeth Senhausen

-Fran and Phil Shannon
+Fran & Phil Shannon

 Shirley Turner

-Raymond and Gayle Spence
+Gayle & Raymond Spence

 Sam Spurbeck